-- In one audit reviewed, the firm did not include all relevant work papers in the final set of audit documentation it was required to assemble.
-In this instance, the firm was non-compliant with AS 1215, Audit Documentation. - In one audit reviewed, the firm did not make certain required communications to the issuer's audit committee related to the name, location, and planned responsibilities of other accounting firms or other persons not employed by the firm that performed audit procedures in the audit.
-In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In one audit reviewed and in one other audit, the firm did not file its report on Form AP by the relevant deadline.
-In these instances, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants. - In one audit reviewed, the firm's report on Form AP included inaccurate information related to the participation in the audit by certain other accounting firms.
-In this instance, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.
+- In one audit reviewed, the firm did not make a required communication to the audit committee related to certain planned responsibilities of an other accounting firm that performed audit procedures in the audit.
+In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In one audit reviewed, the firm did not perform procedures to determine whether all individuals who participated in the audit were in compliance with independence requirements.
+In this instance, the firm was non-compliant with AS 2101, Audit Planning.